mostafijur-rahman299/60-days-challenge-DSA/Day-2/Merge-two-list.md

 ```
 ### Time & Space Complexity (01 solution)
 ```
+*Time complexity*:
     1. The while loop that iterates through the linked lists will run until both list1 and list2 are completely merged.
 In the worst case, it will run until the end of the longer of the two lists.
     2. Inside the while loop, there are constant time operations, such as comparisons and assignments.

     The time complexity of this code is O(max(N, M)), where N is the length of list1 and M is the length of list2.
 This is because need to traverse both lists once to merge them.

+*Space complexity*:
+    * The space complexity of the code is O(1), which means it uses a constant time amount of additional memory regardless of the input list sizes.
+This is because the code modifies the input linked lists in place and does not create any new data structures that depend on the size.
+It only uses a few variables (see, target, head) that do not depend on the input size.
 ```

 ### Time & Space Complexity (02 solution)
 ```
+*Time complexity*:
+    1. The time complexity of the code is O(N + M), where N is the length of list1 and M is the length of list2.
+In the while loop, you iterate through both lists exactly once, comparing and merging elements in sorted manner.
+Since each element from both lists is examined once, the time complexity of the code is linear with respect to the combined length of the two lists.

+*Space Complexity*:
+    The space complexity of this code is O(1), which means it uses a constant amount of additional memory.
+This is because it does not create any new data structures or allocate additional memory that depends on the input size.
+It uses a few variables (cur, dummy) to manage the linked list traversal, but the number of these variables remains constant, regardless of the input size.
+The merging is done in-place, so there are no new data structures created.
 ```